tksander/shwop/README.md

 ### Starting Node Server
 Open a new terminal window and run the following command to start a new Node server on Port 8080.
-Running this command will also execute the Sequelize commands to

 ```sh
 $ grunt start